akpw/akpw/_posts/2025-09-22-Print-and-Organize.md

 Proceed? [y/n]
 ```

-Before actually moving anything, renamer shows you exactly what changes it plans to make and asks for confirmation.
+Before actually moving anything, renamer shows exactly what changes it plans to make and asks for confirmation.
 No surprises, no accidents.

 ## Organize by Date